legends-ai/totsuki/README.md

 This is a really simple Spark streaming application that does the following:

-1. Subscribe to match Kafka topic, e.g. `bacchus:match:na`
+1. Subscribe to match Kafka topic, e.g. `bacchus.match.na`
 2. Parse matches from Kafka topic (inefficient, TODO optimize)
 3. Extract version from the message
 4. Split stream into one RDD per unique version